 Employment

-The families in our Maine communities are facing enormous challenges around food, isolation, and health care.
+The residents in our Maine communities are facing enormous challenges around food, isolation, and health care.
 Working with the Mission is a way of helping to make important change in the lives of good people.
 The work is rewarding, and the people we work with are inspiring.
 Our region of Maine is a wonderful place to live and work, known for safe, neighborly towns and a wide array of natural resources perfect for outdoor adventures.

 Responsibilities